 Avoid starting a business

 The main differences are you don’t need to set up the branding as there should be some goodwill in the franchise.
-This isn’t always the case as sometimes there are franchises for sale which are essentially new territories which doesn’t have any goodwill.
+This isn’t always the case as sometimes there are franchises for sale which are essentially new territories that don’t have any goodwill.
 Each case is different and you need to perform your due diligence prior to purchasing a business or franchise.

 Refined business model